Essential dignity: Modern dignities

-Many modern astrologers, eschewing the use of the other essential dignities, use the three outer planets, Uranus, Neptune and Pluto as the modern rulers of Aquarius, Pisces and Scorpio, respectively.
+Many modern astrologers use, in addition to the traditional seven visible planets, a dwarf planet located in the asteroid belt, Ceres, along with the two outer planets Uranus and Neptune, as well as the two trans-Neptunian dwarf planets Pluto and Eris, as the modern rulers of Virgo, Aquarius, Pisces, Scorpio and Libra, respectively.
 The practice derives from the similarity between the nature of the planets with the nature of these signs.
 This as illustrated by the differences in the two "decans" tables above.